Travel literature: Travel blogs

 In the 21st century, travel literature became a genre of social media in the form of travel blogs, with travel bloggers using outlets like personal blogs, Pinterest, Twitter, Facebook, Instagram and travel websites to convey information about their adventures, and provide advice for navigating particular countries, or for traveling generally.
 Travel blogs were among the first instances of blogging, which began in the mid-1990s.

 Notable travel bloggers include Matthew Kepnes, Johnny Ward, and Drew Binsky.

+Tourism

+Travel literature has a social, economic, and environmental impact on tourism.
+Today, these impacts show in both positive and negative ways.
+Growing attention on the impact of via tourism, especially with respect to local environments, has called for research teams to develop new methodologies, such as the Diagnostic Journaling Process Model (DJPM) for stakeholders looking to identify and promote sustainable tourism practices through travel literature.

 Scholarship

 The systematic study of travel literature emerged as a field of scholarly inquiry in the mid-1990s, with its own conferences, organizations, journals, monographs, anthologies, and encyclopedias.
 Important, pre-1995 monographs are: Abroad (1980) by Paul Fussell, an exploration of British interwar travel writing as escapism; Gone Primitive: Modern Intellects, Savage Minds (1990) by Marianna Torgovnick, an inquiry into the primitivist presentations of foreign cultures; Haunted Journeys: Desire and Transgression in European Travel Writing (1991) by Dennis Porter, a close look at the psychological correlatives of travel; Discourses of Difference: An Analysis of Women's Travel Writing by Sara Mills, an inquiry into the intersection of gender and colonialism during the 19th century; Imperial Eyes: Travel Writing and Transculturation (1992), Mary Louise Pratt's influential study of Victorian travel writing's dissemination of a colonial mind-set; and Belated Travelers (1994), an analysis of colonial anxiety by Ali Behdad.